 Real estate photography is about selling real estate, so the art of working with realtors is where you can succeed or fail.
 “It’s how you arrive at a home and operate with the agent or the client,” Gregory Boone explains.
 “That’s a big part of what your style is as a business and as a real estate photographer.”

 Build up your soft skills and cultivate a professional persona for dealing with your clients.
 Jonathan Boone adds that “taking an extra 15 to 20 minutes to chat with the homeowner, to explain what you're doing and what your technique is, goes a long way.”
-Also, prioritize open communication with your realtor clients.
-Getting them edited, organized photos on time can make a big difference.
-Selling a house is a complicated process, so make getting the photographs done the easiest part of it, and you’ll be sure to succeed.
+Also, prioritise open communication with your realtor clients.
+Getting them edited, organised photos on time can make a big difference.
+Selling a house is a complicated process, so make getting the photographs done the easiest part of it and you’ll make sure that you succeed.
 Creating a polished, updated website is also important for crafting your business persona.

-Every real estate agent is different, and they want different things.
-“You’ll have some clients that want to show everything and some that maybe just want 10 or 15 photos,” Dove notes.
+Every real estate agent is different and they want different things.
+“You’ll have some clients that want to show everything and some that maybe just want 10 or 15 photos,” Dived notes.
 “They want the potential buyer to set up a tour to see more.”
-Consider offering different levels of service, so you can fulfill every client’s needs and budget.
+Consider offering different levels of service, so you can fulfil every client’s needs and budget.
 When pricing new listings, consider charging by room or square footage and then consider offering broader packages that include more detailed work.
-Be up front with your realtor clients about costs, and don’t be afraid to mention time involved in Adobe Photoshop or Lightroom post-processing when discussing turnaround time.
+Be up front with your realtor clients about costs and don’t be afraid to mention time involved in Adobe Photoshop or Lightroom post-processing when discussing turnaround time.
 They just want their real estate listing to look good, so do what you can to help.

-When you’re getting started, Lancaster advises that you “value your time, value your money, create a business plan, and don't give away your work for free.”
-Practice in your house or your friends’ homes, or go to churches or public buildings to gain experience capturing different architecture for your portfolio.
-Once you’ve landed a few jobs, be sure to ask for feedback.
-See what your clients liked about your work, and ask about areas that need improvement.
+When you’re getting started, Lancaster advises that you “value your time, value your money, create a business plan and don't give away your work for free.”
+Practice in your house or your friends’ homes or go to churches or public buildings to gain experience capturing different architecture for your portfolio.
+Once you’ve landed a few jobs, make sure that you ask for feedback.
+See what your clients liked about your work and ask about areas that need improvement.
 Real estate photography takes time and practice to master, so keep pushing yourself to improve the artistic and financial side of your business.

 What comes next for your real estate photography business.